MDAnalysis/UGM2025/README.md

 ## Health and Safety
 We are committed to providing a safe, comfortable, and healthy environment for the MDAnalysis UGM and have looked to local and international entities and other organizations in the open source community to develop onsite safety measures for UGM attendees.

-### Testing
-A COVID-19 test result is not required to determine whether you can attend the UGM.
-A limited number of rapid self-tests will be made available at check-in for those who would like to test themselves for COVID-19 during the meeting.

-*Testing Positive for COVID-19*

-Individuals who are COVID-positive should not attend the UGM.
-If you receive a positive COVID-19 test result during the UGM, please [notify the MDAnalysis UGM organizing committee](mailto:ugm@mdanalysis.org) and do not return to the event while you are still COVID-positive.

-### Face Coverings
-Face coverings are not required, but are welcomed.
-We view face coverings as a personal choice and will support attendees in their choice to wear or not to wear a face covering.

 ## License
 Written materials are provided under the [CC-BY-4.0 SA license](LICENSE.md).

 The MDAnalysis UGM 2025 logo was created by Fiona Naughton ([@fiona-naughton](https://github.com/fiona-naughton)).
 The MDAnalysis logo and the MDAnalysis UGM 2025 conference logo may not be used without written permission by the MDAnalysis Project.
 Any other logos are properties of their owners and may only be used according to their owners' terms.